 Utility Score found that nationally, people in single family homes spend roughly $2,716 annually on utilities ($226 per month), which equates to $1.68 on a square foot basis.
 This comes out to 1.4 percent of a median, single-family home value.
 There is a common misconception that weather drives utility costs, meaning metros on the east coast with harsher winters will end up paying more in utilities.
 However, the numbers may tell a different story.
 Let’s take a look at three east coast cities infamous for their nippy winter weather.

 If you’re moving to Boston, you’ve already been warned about the bitter winters, yet these don’t necessarily mean your utility bill will skyrocket.
-A single family home in Boston with a median of 1,808 square feet values at $412,946.00.
+A single-family home in Boston with a median of 1,808 square feet is valued at $412,946.00.
 Additionally, a family will spend on average $3,774.00 per year on utilities, which equates to .91 percent of a median, single-family home value.
-Although utilities might be particularly high, the ratio of utilities on total home value is far below the national average.
+Although utilities might be particularly high, the ratio of utilities to total home value is far below the national average.

 Comparing the utility prices of New York and Washington DC to various west coast metros with a milder climate further disprove the relationship between weather and utility costs.
 Cities like Oakland, San Diego, San Jose, and San Francisco spend a substantial amount more on utilities annually.
 Additionally, the ratio a resident in New York and Washington DC is spending on utilities, compared to total home value, is lower than the national average.

 In total, urban metros where home prices tend to be higher- like Boston, New York, and DC– are less concerned with their utility costs since it is a smaller proportion of the total home value.
 Coastal regions also look more affordable when considering home values.
 Other factors of utility costs can stem from the metro area’s service providers, which is something a new home buyer should consider.

 This article was brought to you by Katie Bassett from Trulia.